-T) Future changes in accounting standards:
+T) New accounting pronouncements:

-GASB has issued Statement No. 84, Fiduciary Activities, effective for the fiscal year ended June 30, 2020.
+GASB has issued Statement No. 84, Fiduciary Activities, effective for the fiscal year ended June 30, 2021.
 It provides guidance for identifying fiduciary activities, primarily based on whether the government is controlling the assets, and the beneficiaries with whom the fiduciary relationship exists, and on how different fiduciary activities should be reported.
+The District has adopted and implemented GASB Statement No. 84, Fiduciary Activities, in 2021.